Preview of The Financial System Limit, by David Kauders

 The Financial System Limit, by David Kauders

-“Practical men who believe themselves to be quite exempt from any intellectual influence, are usually the slaves of some defunct economist.
+“Practical men, who believe themselves to be quite exempt from any intellectual influences, are usually the slaves of some defunct economist.
 Madmen in authority, who hear voices in the air, are distilling their frenzy from some academic scribbler of a few years back.”

 ― John Maynard Keynes